Discover Réunion : Musics and Scenes (Dance / Theater)

 Sega

 Of course, like its neighbors in the Indian Ocean archipelago, Réunion is also a land of sega.
 A cousin of the West Indian biguine, its origins lie in traditional European dances such as the quadrille, polka and waltz.
-Once invariably punctuated by generous swaying, it has become more polished over time, reappropriated́ by the tourist industry, which distorts it at every turn.
-That said, time and usage have not damaged its lasciviousness or sensuality.
+Once invariably punctuated by generous swaying rhythms, it has become more polished over time, reappropriated by the tourist industry, which has distorted it to the hilt.
+That said, time and tradition have not damaged its lasciviousness or sensuality.

 While maloya survives by transforming itself according to new influences, sega has tended to run out of steam since the beginning of the 21st century, suffering from an outdated, even "folk" image.
-That said, the genre is still an integral part of the island's treasures, and the great names of maloya have all played it at one time or another in their careers, like Ousanousava, renowned for his committed lyrics, or Baster, an essential group of maloya, sega and reggae.
-Among the great names in sega to know (and listen to) are the group Apolonia, Michel Admette, "the prince of sega", and Maxime Laope, a great segatier and knight of the Legion of Honor.
+That said, the genre is still an integral part of the island's treasures, and the great names of maloya have all played it at one time or another in their careers, such as Ousanousava, renowned for his committed lyrics, or Baster, the essential group of maloya, sega and reggae.
+Among the great names of sega to know (and listen to) are the group Apolonia, Michel Admette, "the prince of sega", and Maxime Laope, a great segatier and Knight of the Legion of Honor.

 Reggae